SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 insertion sites (in terms of basepairs, starting counting from 1 for each new chromosome).
 The file consists of two columns.
-The first column represent the insertion site for each transposons and the second column is the number of transposons inserted in total at that location.
-The information is similar to that found in the .bed file, but here the transposon count is the actual count (and thus not used the equation 100+transposon_count*20 as is done in the .bed file).
+The first column represent the insertion site for each transposons and the second column is the number of reads in total at that location.
+The information is similar to that found in the .bed file, but here the read count is the actual count (and thus not used the equation 100+transposon_count*20 as is done in the .bed file).

 # Bibliography